VH-AGU

 25JAN75 Interscan MLS trials commenced.
 (Source: Roger McDonald)

-10AUG79 Interscan MLS trials terminated.
-(Source: Roger McDonald)
+10AUG79 Interscan MLS trials terminated and VH-AGU was withdrawn from service by EWA.
+(Source: EWA Annual Report via Roger McDonald)

-10AUG79 To Great Pacific Aeroplane Co., Essendon, Vic.
+10AUG79 Operated by Great Pacific Aeroplane Co., Essendon, Vic.

-81 To Air Charter Centre.
-Named "Old Faithful".
+81 Operated by Air Charter Centre and named "Old Faithful".

 87 To G. Twycross, Stones Corner, Qld.